 You might say, “I remember the job posting required such and such a qualification.
 We haven’t discussed that.
 I have…”

 You can differentiate yourself and demonstrate your seriousness about the opportunity by asking.

 3. Does the Interviewer Have Any Concerns About You?

 Be open to the idea that their concerns might be valid.
-If they are, discuss your motivation to perform.
-A highly motivated candidate can often win over a better qualified, less motivated candidate.

 4. Ask for the Job

 Fourth, if you’re genuinely interested in the role, tell the interviewer you want the job and give a succinct explanation of what’s in it for them and their company to hire you.

 - I hope you hire me because I can’t wait to start working on the biggest challenge, fixing the ERP problems you described.

 - As we discussed, I just finished leading an effort that virtually eliminated expensive manufacturing errors.